vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   Extend the current before/after value comparisons to additional formats and run the existing legacy/value parity modes where applicable.
 Keep baseline differences separate from regressions introduced by a simplification.
-- Inspect SoftCreat's redundant discovered-command staging and SculptSoft's duplicated bounded-phrase walkers.
+- Inspect SculptSoft's duplicated bounded-phrase walkers.
 Preserve interpretation conflicts, discovery order, synthetic phrase boundaries, and diagnostic attribution.
 - Investigate the Plok "Flea Pit" MIDI command-limit warning and the volume of existing envelope/stereo export warnings.
 Do not hide meaningful limitations